HackerN64/F3DEX3/README.md

 - This only applies to vertex processing, not triangle processing or other miscellaneous microcode tasks.
 So the total RSP cycles spent doing useful work during the frame is only modestly increased.
+- The increase in time is only RSP cycles; there is no additional memory traffic, so the RDP time is not directly affected.
 - In scenes which are complex enough to fill the RSP->RDP FIFO in DRAM, the RSP usually spends a significant fraction of time waiting for the FIFO to not be full (as revealed by the F3DEX3 performance counters, see below).
 In these